WELL HEALTH TECHNOLOGIES CORP. EARLY WARNING NEWS RELEASE

 WELL is incorporated under the laws of the Province of British Columbia with a registered address of Bentall 5, 550 Burrard Street, Suite 2501, Vancouver, British Columbia V6C 2B5, Canada.
 HEALWELL is incorporated under the federal laws of Canada with a registered address of 460 College Street, Unit 301, Toronto, Ontario M6G 1A1, Canada.

-A copy of WELL's early warning report dated March 31, 2025 will be made available on sedarplus.ca under HEALWELL's profile.
+A copy of WELL's early warning report dated April 1, 2025 will be made available on www.sedarplus.ca under HEALWELL's profile.

+1 Includes 250,000 Warrants beneficially owned by WELL that will be convertible within 60 days of this report assuming the exercise of the Call Right.

 SOURCE WELL Health Technologies Corp.